 Heise was assigned to a Mets farm team in Jacksonville, Florida, for extended spring training in 1966 and then to Greenville, South Carolina.
-With the Single-A Greenville team in the Western Carolinas League, Heise played in 122 games, batting .283 with six homers and 50 RBIs and 90 runs scored.
+With the Single-A Greenville team in the Western Carolinas League, Heise played in 122 games, batting .283 with 6 homers, 50 RBIs, and 90 runs scored.
 He was named to the league's all-star team.
-In 1967, he played in Durham, another Single-A team in the Carolina League.
+In 1967 he played in Durham, another Single-A team, in the Carolina League.
 He hit for a higher average, .298, but with just one home run and 37 RBIs.
-In 1967, Heise joined the Mets after a stretch in the United States Marine Reserve, getting into his first game on September 12 as the starting second baseman against the Atlanta Braves.
+After the Durham season ended, Heise joined the Mets after a stretch in the US Marine Reserve, getting into his first game on September 12 as the starting second baseman against the Atlanta Braves.
 Heise was 1-for-4 that day, singling with two outs in the ninth.
 He was caught stealing to end the inning, and the Braves scored twice in the bottom of the ninth to win the game, 4-3.
-By season's end, Heise played in 16 games and hit for a .323 average.
-It was his first of 11 major league seasons.
+By season's end, Heise had played in 16 games and hit for a .323 average.
+It was his first of 11 major-league seasons.

 Heise saw only limited action each of the next two years, as a September call-up both in 1968 and 1969.
-In 1968, he was a regular for Jacksonville in the International League, as he was in 1969 for Tidewater.
+In 1968 he was a regular for Jacksonville in the International League, as he was in 1969 for Tidewater.
 Both seasons were solid, if not spectacular.
-He got in four games (hitting 3-10), for the historic 1969 Mets, although he was not on the post-season roster.
+He got into four games (hitting 3-for-10), for the historic 1969 Mets, although he was not on the postseason roster.

-In 1970, Heise made the big league club out of spring training – but it was for the San Francisco Giants.
+In 1970 Heise made the big-league club out of spring training – but it was for the San Francisco Giants.
 The Mets had traded him and Jim Gosger to the Giants for Ray Sadecki and Dave Marshall on December 12, 1969.
 With San Francisco, Heise more or less split his time between backup roles at shortstop and second base, getting into 67 games, but batting only .234.
-Before his time in the majors was up, Heise accumulated 1,144 at-bats but he hit his one and only major league home run on June 30, 1970, off Danny Combs.
+Before his time in the majors was up, Heise accumulated 1,144 at-bats but he hit his one and only major-league home run on June 30, 1970, off Danny Coombs.
 The Giants were hosting the San Diego Padres at Candlestick Park.

 Heise had flashes of real success.
 He was traded to the Brewers on the first day of June in 1971 and during one stretch of 10 games for Milwaukee, there were three separate games in which Heise went 3-for-4.
 They were the exceptions, though.
 Heise batted .234 in 1970, and hadn't had a hit his first 11 at-bats for San Francisco in 1971 prior to the trade to Milwaukee.
-He hit .254 for the Brewers that year, improving to .266 in 1972 when he had a career-high 271 at-bats.
-In 1973, he hit just .204 and was traded to the Cardinals for Tom Murphy in December.
-In mid-1974, St. Louis traded him to the Angels at the July 31 deadline for a player to be named later.
+He hit .254 for the Brewers that year, improving to .266 in 1972, when he had a career-high 271 at-bats.
+In 1973 he hit just .204 and was traded to the St. Louis Cardinals for Tom Murphy in December.
+In mid-1974 St. Louis traded him to the California Angels on July 31 for a player to be named later.
 After the season was over, the Cardinals got Doug Howard.
-"I loved the Angels," Heise says today.
+"I loved the Angels," Heise said.
 "They gave me the opportunity to play.
 I was having a great year with Tulsa, hitting .340 or something like that, playing for Kenny Boyer."
 Heise improved while playing more regularly for California, hitting .267 in the second half of the 1974 season.

-In one of the first trades of the off-season, Boston sent Tommy Harper to the Angels in December 1974 and Heise became a member of the Red Sox, just in time to be on the pennant-winning 1975 Red Sox team.
+In one of the first trades of the offseason, Boston sent Tommy Harper to the Angels in December 1974 and Heise became a member of the Red Sox, just in time to be on the pennant-winning 1975 Red Sox team.
 Heise batted just .214, but knocked in 21 runs, making key contributions.
-His best day was during a July 6 doubleheader in Cleveland, where he went 4-for-7 with five RBIs.
+His best day was during a July 6 doubleheader in Cleveland, when he went 4-for-7 with five RBIs.
 He pretty much won the first game, driving in three runs in a 5-3 Red Sox win.
-Heise's RBIs were sometimes vital ones; he recalls having five game-winning hits in 1975.
-Come the playoffs and the World Series, though, all the regular infielders were healthy -- Carl Yastrzemski, Denny Doyle, Rick Burleson, and Rico Petrocelli.
+Heise's RBIs were sometimes vital ones; he recalled having five game-winning hits in 1975.
+Come the playoffs and the World Series, though, all the infielders were healthy.
 "I was there, and my whole family was there.
 All the regulars played.
 The regulars played and hit .300.
 You got to realize the position that you're in, and what your job is.
 And you don't bitch about it.
 I did not bitch about it.
 The Red Sox treated me great.
 Tom Yawkey treated me really well.
 I really didn't expect to be treated that well.
 I had always been treated like Frank Lane would treat you in Milwaukee: 'If you're not under contract...' or 'I'll bury your ass in the minor leagues.'
 That's how I got treated in my time."

 Heise was with Boston for the full 1976 season, but saw much more limited action: just 56 at-bats (though he hit .268).
-After the season, the Sox sold Bobby Heise to the Kansas City Royals in early December.
+After the season, the Sox sold him to the Kansas City Royals in early December.
 He put in a full year playing under Whitey Herzog with the Royals, typically a late-inning sub in 54 games and accumulating only 62 at-bats.
 Kansas City made it into the playoffs, losing in five games to the New York Yankees.
 Once again, Bob hugged the bench as the regulars saw all the action.
-Again, he doesn't voice dissent.
-"I think the baseball person I had the most respect for of this whole game while I was playing, was Whitey Herzog ...
+Again, there is no dissent.
+"I think the baseball person I had the most respect for of this whole game while I was playing, was Whitey Herzog. ...
 They let me go, then I knew it was over.
 Maybe I'd been losing a step here, a step there.
 If it was Whitey Herzog who let me go, I knew it was over.
 I didn't bitch about it and complain.
 So I guess that was it."

 Heise has two children and two stepkids.
-One son was, Heise says, "very good in baseball, but he did not have the drive I had."
+One son was, Heise said, "very good in baseball, but he did not have the drive I had."
 He served in the Army instead, and graduated from police academy, going on to get a college degree.
-Heise himself gets offers to join some of the card and memorabilia shows, but hasn't taken up the offers, recognizing that there, too, he'd be playing the role of a utilityman.
-He's content to stay home in his small two-stoplight town and play golf several times each week.
+Heise himself got offers to join some of the card and memorabilia shows, but didn’t take up the offers, recognizing that there, too, he'd be playing the role of a utilityman.
+He's content to stay home in what he contentedly calls his small two-stoplight town and play golf several times each week.